 - North Oaks – Keep your kids safe in this secure North Austin suburb.
 In past years, residents have decorated their houses in the true spirit of Halloween, though less so as the neighborhood grows older.
 Finished sidewalks, wide streets, and little to no through traffic makes this neighborhood a winner for safety.
 Fair warning however – your calves may be the only ones crying, North Oaks is all hills.

-- Anderson Mill – No word yet on whether there will be chocolate, or tootsie rolls, but this north Austin neighborhood has definitely earned a reputation for spooky Halloween haunts!
+- Neighborhoods of Round Rock – Ok, we’re not naming a specific neighborhood here.
+But we do need to tell you that Round Rock has definitely earned a reputation for spooky Halloween haunts!
+It was named #5 Top city for trick-or-treating by Nextdoor App.
 Be prepared to trek up and down some of Austin’s rolling hill country – comfortable shoes are a must!
-However with great sidewalks, this Anderson Mill is a great place to take your trick-or-treater, for a “fun sized” Halloween.
+However with a variety of neighborhoods, and so many reported houses for candy, trick or treating in Round Rock is a great place to take your trick-or-treater, for a “fun sized” Halloween.

 - If your children are old enough to go out on their own – know their route.